EugenSong/webdev-exercise-tracker-portfolio-project/README.md

-A fullstack Exercise Logging web application utilizing the MERN stack.
+A fullstack Exercise Logging single-page web application utilizing the MERN stack.
 Topics: REST API; CRUD operations for MongoDB; React components, promises and async

 Run the following commands in exercise-ui and in exercise-rest.